 Franklin County Public Health now provides all plumbing inspection services and plan review services to Madison County.
 Franklin County Public Health also conducts plan reviews and inspections for medical gas installations.
 Madison County Public Health issues permits for all residential and commercial plumbing work in Madison County.
 To read more about the changes to our program, please visit our plumbing page by clicking here.
 You can also download a document explaining all of the processes by clicking here.

-Free Cooking and Tasting Events in September and October!
+Free Cooking and Tasting Events Now Through March!

-Join us on September 14 at 1:00pm and October 12 at 12pm at Madison County Public Health for FREE healthy and kid-friendly food prep and tasting events!
-September features healthy homemade corn chips and October is healthy fall vegetables.
+Join us on December 18 at 1:00pm, January 15 at 1:00pm, February 11 at 11am, and March 14 at 12pm at Madison County Public Health for FREE healthy and kid-friendly food prep and tasting events!
+Learn how to use fresh ingredients on a budget to make a delicious meal.
 Brought to you by Snap-Ed and Madison County WIC.

 Reporting Communicable Diseases